open-organization/open-org-definition/open_org_maturity_model.md

 - Teams routinely discuss, revisit and debate the outcomes of their collaborative efforts, and share their learnings outside the organization

-- Members of the organization and teams celebrate collaboration internally and externally as a win-win for all involved
+- Members of the organization collaborate both internally and externally in ways that benefit all involved

 ## Community